If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Cystitis means soreness and swelling (inflammation) of the bladder.
 It is usually caused by a bladder infection and is not a sexually transmitted infection (STI).

-Cystitis can occur at any age, in men and women, but is more common in women who are sexually active or pregnant.
+Cystitis can occur at any age, in anyone, but is more common in people with a vagina who are sexually active or pregnant.
 Almost all women will experience cystitis at least once in their lifetime and around one in five women will get it again (known as recurrent cystitis).

 Symptoms of cystitis include:

 Cystitis is usually caused by bacteria reaching the bladder, irritating the bladder lining and causing an infection.

-This is more common in women because they have a shorter urethra, which makes it easier for bacteria to reach the bladder.
+This is more common in people with a vagina because they have a shorter urethra, which makes it easier for bacteria to reach the bladder.

 This bacterial infection is usually as a result of:

 Cystitis can generally be diagnosed by describing your symptoms to but in some cases, your GP may also test your wee to look for bacteria.